trofi/trofi.github.io.gen/posts/307-upgrading-an-ssd.md

 This is my boot disk on `btrfs` and I would like to preserve most of it's properties without too much of mountpoint juggling or machine downtime.
-AFAIU does not handle advanced filesystem features like subvolume layouts and already deduplicated data.
+AFAIU `rsync` does not handle advanced filesystem features like subvolume layouts and already deduplicated data.

 I ended up plugging in a new device and did two commands to transfer all the data live from one device to another: